 When I started with woodworking a circular saw was one of the first tools I got for my workshop.
 However, I soon found out that making long straight cuts and crosscuts or ripping large sheets of plywood freehand is not that easy.
 And very often the result was not what I was hoping for.
 Experience is so much needed.

-Read below how to build these saw guides, what material you will need, and what is the best way how to use them.
-I have built them and tried them all.
+Read below how to build these saw guides, what material you will need, and what is the best way to use them.
+I have built them and used them all.
 Read through the article to find out their benefits and how much money and time it takes to create them.

 Table of Contents